 This is the opposite.
-It's when a later event, such as a current event or something that happened in the series, is funnier than it originally was.
+It's when a later event, such as a current event or something that happened in the series, makes something funnier than it originally was.
 This is what your literature teacher would call "Life imitating Art".
 There's a decent list in this College Humor feature and another one in this Cracked.com feature.note

 Note this is not merely something that seemingly predicts something else.
-For example, black US presidents in fictions are not this trope.
+For example, black US presidents in fiction are not this trope.
 A black US president in fiction who has an Embarrassing Middle Name would be.

 Additionally, "hilarious" doesn't just mean "BLAH-HAH-HAH! gut-busting," either.
 If you go by the word's original definition, it can mean "amusing" or "charming" as well.
 So any belated lighthearted coincidence would fit under this trope.

-Contrast "Funny Aneurysm" Moment (when something that was once amusing or awesome is now tinged with tragedy thanks to a Real Life or in-story tragedy), Dude, Not Funny! (when something is considered in bad taste to mock or even mention, no matter what the circumstance), Hilarious in Flashback (where a glimpse of the characters' past contrasts amusingly with their established personalities and situation), Harsher in Hindsight (when something dramatic or depressing is now worse due to a Real Life or in-story tragedy), Unintentional Period Piece (in the cases where a work that was current when made almost only makes jokes that no current reader can understand) and Two Decades Behind (when the writer thought it was current but wasn't), and finally If It Was Funny the First Time... (in cases where a Running Gag is overused or a joke is only funny once).
+Contrast Dude, Not Funny! (when something is considered in bad taste to mock or even mention, no matter what the circumstance), Hilarious in Flashback (where a glimpse of the characters' past contrasts amusingly with their established personalities and situation), Harsher in Hindsight (when something is now worse due to a Real Life or in-story tragedy), Unintentional Period Piece (in the cases where a work that was current when made almost only makes jokes that no current reader can understand), Two Decades Behind (when the writer thought it was current but wasn't), "Seinfeld" Is Unfunny (where something that was funny at the time has since become cliche) and If It Was Funny the First Time... (in cases where a Running Gag is overused or a joke is only funny once).
 A "dated reference" is when a single joke (or only a handful) in a series is no longer funny because nobody alive remembers why it was funny, but is Not a Trope as it is mostly covered by Unintentional Period Piece and Two Decades Behind.

 - Comic Books